AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/authoring/product-cockpit.md

 ## Overview {#overview}

 The Product Cockpit provides a unified overview of linked product catalogs and associated content.
-All associated content have links to quickly access it from the cockpit.
+All associated content has links to quickly access it from the cockpit.

-Staged product data includes any mutation in the future such as new cateogries, products, or updated properties.
+Staged product data includes any mutation in the future such as new categories, products, or updated properties.

 >[!NOTE]
 >
->The term product catalog is interchangable with commerce store, store view, and similar expressions.
+>The term product catalog is interchangeable with commerce store, store view, and similar expressions.

 ## Configuration {#configuration}